-One of the most important results of God’s redemptive and transformational work in us is the righteous judgement and discernment.
+One of the most important results of God’s redemptive and transformational work in us is the righteous judgment and discernment.
 It serves as a basis for decision-making and action.
 The righteous judgment is the basis for overcoming in life.

-The verb “to judge” means to evaluate, to assess, to consider a case, to pronounce a verdict or decision.
+The verb “to judge” means to evaluate, assess, consider a case, to pronounce a verdict or decision.
 Also: to form an opinion or conclusion about, to decide (a case or the results in competition), to determine, to find, to rule.

 Be sure to pin me for later!

 The Righteous Judgment – Not by Appearances and Human Standards